-All activities under the Exness Affiliates Program are subject to Exness’ moderation and guidelines, which all partners are required to follow.
+All activities under the Exness IB Program and Exness Affiliates Program are subject to Exness’ moderation and guidelines, which all partners are required to follow.
 Adhering to these guidelines ensures a profitable and sustainable partnership for both you and Exness.
-Immediate action may be taken against Affiliates who are found to have violated these guidelines or engaged in activities that result in unfairly earning a commission.
+Immediate action may be taken against Partners and Affiliates who are found to have violated these guidelines or engaged in activities that result in unfairly earning a commission.

 Please familiarize yourself with the comprehensive list of these activities that can be found under the terms and conditions of the and/or the Partnership Agreement.